jasonhemann/21FA-CS3800/syllabus.md

 ## Participation

 I expect you to attend each lecture.
-Your attendance is a prerequisite for a substantial portion of the course's grade.
+We will [not take attendance](https://vm.tiktok.com/ZMJBoQovg/) as such, but attendance is a prerequisite for participation, a substantial portion of your grade for this course.
 I expect students to attend every class and remain in class throughout the duration of the session.
 Your absence or tardiness will impact your ability to achieve course objectives which could hurt your course grade.
 An absence, excused or unexcused, does not relieve a student of any course requirement.
 Lecture content quizzes serve as proxies for participation and thus attendance, as well as to gauge students' understanding.

+### Oral Explanation and Participation

+Proof has a [social
+component](https://www.jstor.org/stable/3482651).
+As such, part of your grade will also include your participating by communicating with your colleagues in both lecture and lab sections.
+These can take the form of small group "breakout room" work, open class votes and discussions, or walk us all through some of your answers.

 ### Lecture Quizzes/Polls

 Expect to have regular content quizzes during or toward the end of lecture.
 These act as a forcing function, encouraging attention to lectures and/or the ancillary readings and to alert me to students' difficulties.
+Sometimes we take these for completion, others for accuracy.
+These lecture quizzes belongs under your participation grade.

 ## Homework